Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 his arrest for robbery at Norristown.

-—Two young men at Macungie were arresteq
+—Two young men at Macungie were arrested

 for bumping chestnut trees, which brings the